-As opposed to feel-good movies, finding 10 Saddest Movies on Netflix was a far more straightforward endeavour.
+As opposed to feel-good movies, finding the saddest movies on Netflix was a far more straightforward endeavour.
 Is this because we as a human race have a tendency to deviate towards tragedy more than lighthearted content?
 Possibly.
 There’s a reason there are quite a few Oscar winning films on this list.

 Sad movies aren’t an easy watch – they can leave you in pieces for hours, your mind reliving those heartbreaking moments, eating into the functionality of your day.
 These films also come in a myriad of forms: you have the films that are based on true events, films that deal with death and the grief that follows, or films that chart struggles which feel insurmountable.